- Introduction

 -

-Destination Name: A unique name for your Destination.
+Destination Name: A unique name for your Destination, not exceeding 255 characters.

 -

-Database Host: MySQL host’s IP address or DNS.
-Read Connecting to a Local Database for the steps to connect to a local database.
+Database Host: The MySQL host’s IP address or DNS.
+Alternatively, you can connect to a local database.
+Read Connecting to a Local Database for the steps to do this.

 -